 With a Boundless Journeys guide, your experience is that of friend and local adventurer.
 We believe strongly in working with local guides, experts in the areas to which we travel, and they hold the keys to unlocking the hidden delights of your chosen destination.
 Although you will never know they are at work—the mark of a truly great leader—our guides make magical things happen and add a dimension to your trip that you could not experience on your own.
 Over the years we have forged bonds with some of the best guides in the world, and we typically work with a small team of guides in each region.
 You will be informed of the guide for your trip one month prior to your departure.

-Let us introduce you to the real Japan, where ancient shrines and glass skyscrapers coexist in peaceful contrast, and where the splendid cultural panoply complements the incredible natural beauty found away from the bustling cities.
-On this journey, we’ll discover Japan’s...
+Let us introduce you to the real Japan, where ancient shrines and glass skyscrapers coexist in peaceful contrast and where the splendid cultural panoply complements the incredible natural beauty found away from the bustling cities.
+On this Japan hiking tour, you’ll...

 Easy to moderate walking and hiking, 3-6 hours per day.